Abeokuta

-Abeokuta is the capital city of Ogun State in southwest Nigeria.
+Abeokuta is the capital city of Ogun State located at the south western part of Nigeria.
 It is situated on the east bank of the Ogun River, near a group of rocky outcrops in a wooded savanna; 48 mi north of Lagos by railway, or 81 mi by water.
 As of 2006, Abeokuta and the surrounding area had a population of 449,088.

 Geography and economy

 Abẹokuta lies in fertile country of wooded savanna, the surface of which is broken by masses of grey granite.
 It spreads over an extensive area, being surrounded by mud walls 18 miles in extent.
-Palm oil, lumber, natural rubber, yams, rice, cassava, maize, cotton, other fruits, and shea butter are the chief articles of trade.
-It is a key export location for cocoa, palm products, fruit, and kola nuts.
+Palm oil, lumber, natural rubber, yams, rice, cassava, maize, cotton, fruits, and shea butter are the chief articles of trade.
+It is a key export location for cocoa, palm products, fruits, and kola nuts.
 Both rice and cotton were introduced by the missionaries in the 1850s and have become integral parts of the economy, along with the dye indigo.

 Abeokuta lies below the Olumo Rock, home to several caves and shrines.

-The town depends on the Oyan River Dam for its water supply, which is not always dependable.
+The city depends on the Oyan River Dam for its water supply, which is not always dependable.

 The dam is situated in the Abeokuta North local government area of Ogun State in the West of Nigeria, about 20 km northwest of the state capital Abeokuta.
 The dam crosses the Oyan River, a tributary of the Ogun River.

-Abeokuta is the headquarters of the federal Ogun-Oshun River Basin Authority, which is responsible for development of land and water resources for Lagos, Ogun, and Oyo states.
-Included in this are irrigation, food-processing, and electrification.
+Abeokuta is the headquarters of the Ogun-Oshun River Basin Development Authority, which is responsible for development of land and water resources for Lagos, Ogun, and Oyo states.
+Included in its development programme are irrigation, food-processing, and electrification.

-Local industries include but not limited to fruit canning plants, plastics, breweries, sawmills, and an aluminum products factory.
+Local industries include but are not limited to fruit canning plants, plastics, breweries, sawmills, and an aluminum products factory.
 South of town are the Aro granite quarries.